awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Authorizing.IAM.LambdaCreatePolicy.md

    Specify the Lambda function to allow access to\.
 For instance, if you want to allow Aurora to access a Lambda function named `example_function`, then set the ARN value to `arn:aws:lambda:::function:example_function`\.

-   For more information on how to define an access policy for AWS Lambda, see [Authentication and Access Control for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/lambda-auth-and-access-control.html)\.
+   For more information on how to define an access policy for AWS Lambda, see [Authentication and access control for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/lambda-auth-and-access-control.html)\.

 1. Optionally, choose **Add additional permissions** to add another AWS Lambda function to the policy, and repeat the previous steps for the function\.
 **Note**